 Designing lead-free inorganic perovskite or perovskite-like structure materials and researching the corresponding photoinduced charge carrier dynamics are always promising due to both the environment and power conversion efficiency considerations.
-In this work, we intelligently employ bilayer metal Bi/Cu thin film with different atomic ratios as precursor to in-situ fabricate CuBiI4 perovskite-like film with controlled Bi gradient at room temperature.
-This structure can significantly affect the photoinduced charge carrier dynamic of the resulting products.
-Next, a series of transient surface photovoltage (TSPV) measurements have been carried out to investigate the photoinduced charge carrier dynamics of such CuBiI4 and CuBiI4: organic hybrid thin films.
-It reveals that the gradually decreased Bi content from ITO to CuBiI4 can help the photoinduced charge carrier transportation.
-Finally, a champion PCE of 1.10% has been obtained from an ITO/ CuBiI4: polythieno[3,4-b]-thiophene-co-benzodithiophene (PTB7)/ Au solar cell device.
-In particular, we find an exact negative correlation of the defined parameter L (the defined value for evaluating the photoinduced charge carrier dynamic in TSPV measurements) with the corresponding PCE of various devices for the first time, which may pave a new way for evaluating the potential photoelectric and photovoltaic performances of new materials without assembly of solar cell devices.
+In this work, we intelligently employ a bilayer metal Bi/Cu thin film with different atomic ratios as the precursor to fabricate a CuBiI4 perovskite-like film in situ with a controlled Bi gradient at room temperature.
+This structure can significantly affect the photoinduced charge carrier dynamics of the resulting products.
+Next, a series of transient surface photovoltage (TSPV) measurements are carried out to investigate the photoinduced charge carrier dynamics of such CuBiI4 and CuBiI4:organic hybrid thin films.
+The results reveal that the gradually decreasing Bi content from ITO to CuBiI4 can facilitate the photoinduced charge carrier transportation.
+Finally, a champion PCE of 1.10% is obtained for an ITO/CuBiI4:polythieno[3,4-b]-thiophene-co-benzodithiophene (PTB7)/Au solar cell device.
+In particular, we find an exact negative correlation of the defined parameter L (the defined value for evaluating the photoinduced charge carrier dynamics in TSPV measurements) with the corresponding PCE of various devices for the first time, which may pave a new way for evaluating the potential photoelectric and photovoltaic performances of new materials without the assembly of solar cell devices.